 Why Comparisons Matter

-It’s much better to get the right hosting on day one, rather than experimenting with different hosts and migrating data over and over again.
+It’s much better to get the right hosting on day one rather than repeatedly experimenting with different hosts and migrating data.

-- Each time you move your site, you run the risk of corrupting a database, losing the contents of your email mailbox, or forgetting a crucial file that could prevent your site from working properly.
+- Each time you move your site, you risk corrupting a database, losing the contents of your email mailbox, or forgetting a crucial file that could prevent your site from working properly.

-- Inevitably, there will be downtime during the move, even if it’s just a few minutes; that will disrupt your customers’ experience, and it could eat into profit.
+- Inevitably, there will be downtime during the move, even if it’s just a few minutes; that will disrupt your customers’ experience and could eat into profit.

 - Moving hosts can be technically complex.
 Your new host may migrate your data for free, but some hosts require you to do it yourself.

-- If you have to pay a system administrator to assist you each time you move, the costs can quickly mount up.
+- If you must pay a system administrator to assist you each time you move, the costs can quickly mount up.

-So for all those reasons and more, you need to get the right hosting from the start.
+So for all those reasons and more, you need to get the right hosting.
 Our comparisons make it easy to do that.

 Hosting 101: The Types of Hosting Plans

-There are several different types of hosting plans available, since web hosting, like most everything else, is not a one-size-fits-all proposition.
+There are several different hosting plans available, since web hosting, like most everything else, is not a one-size-fits-all proposition.